A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 The production possibilities curve is a powerful graphical representation of the theoretical output of your production.
 It considers two conflicting products and allows you to decide on the perfect balance between them.

-Furthermore, your actual product may be represented as a point on that graph in order to allow you to know where your business stands right now in regards to efficiency.
+Furthermore, your actual product may be represented as a point on that graph to allow you to know where your business stands right now regarding efficiency.
 In addition, the production possibilities curve can give you a general idea of the status of your potential market.

 For example, by comparing luxury to essential goods, you can tell how well the market is doing.